 Contrary to popular belief, a business plan is not for investors, or partners, or banks.
 It’s for the owner: a special time to intimately understand who they are, the viability of their idea, and the strategies they’ll use to turn their dream into a profitable reality.

 In this industry, part of that business plan is to create a successful gym business model.
-One that creates a special place in the market and attracts more dedicated clients, as our Performance and Change Specialist have done.
+One that creates a special place in the market and attracts more dedicated clients, as of all the brands I’ve worked with.